 Yes folks, you can take a tour of gelato in Rome, and even learn how to make your own gelato!
 Here are some options in case you wanted to take a tour of Rome that includes gelato, as well as some other wonderful Italian food.

 - Take Walks have a tour of Rome that includes a free gelato.
 And they’re passionate about good gelato at Take Walks, so you’re guaranteed it’ll be the good stuff.
+We enjoyed this tour when we took it.

 - This well rated street food tour of Rome includes gelato as well as a number of other local delicacies.